-SCREENING FOR APPROPRIATE ASSESSMENT
+6 SCREENING FOR APPROPRIATE ASSESSMENT

-DESIGNATED SITES IN THE VICINITY OF THE PROJECT
+6.1 DESIGNATED SITES IN THE VICINITY OF THE PROJECT

-Section 3.2.3 of the Guidance for Planning Authorities (DoEHLG, 2010) states a screening assessment should include any European site within or adjacent to the project area and any European site within the likely Zone of Impact of the project (ZoI).
+Section 3.2.3 of the Guidance for Planning Authorities (DoEHLG, 2010) states a screening assessment should include any European site within or adjacent to the project area and any European site within the likely Zone of Influence (ZoI) of the project.
 A distance of 15km is recommended in the case of plans (derived from UK guidance; (Scott Wilson et al., 2006)).
 For projects, the Guidance states this distance could be much less than 15km and in some cases less than 100m (DoEHLG, 2010), but this must be evaluated on a case-by-case basis with reference to the nature, size and location of the project, and the sensitivities of the ecological receptors, and the potential for in combination effects.
+European Sites at distances greater than 15km from the proposed works were also considered at this screening stage.
+For the purpose of this assessment, no potential habitat connection that could provide a pathway for effect to European Sites more than 15km from the proposed works was identified which included coastal regions within European Site boundaries.
+No pathway for likely significant effect was identified given the location and scale of the proposed works, the natural attenuation capacity of the intervening water course and the distance between the proposed development and the European Sites concerned.

-Given the nature of this project and the proposed gravel removal methodology, it is considered for the purpose of this screening exercise that the likely Zol is the zone immediately around the construction site and any connected sites downstream of the works, where distances would be dependent on the Qualifying Interests of the site.
+Using the Source " Pathway " Receptor approach (OPR, 2021) and having regard for the location, the nature of this project and the proposed gravel removal methodology, it is considered for the purpose of this screening exercise that the likely ZoI is the zone immediately around the construction site and any connected sites downstream of the works, where distances would be dependent on the Qualifying Interests (QI's) of the site.
 European sites within 15km of the works have also been reviewed.
 Figure 6-1 displays European sites within a 15km buffer zone of the proposed works.

-Each European site was assessed to determine potential interactions with the proposed works (Table 6-1).
-Any connectivity (e.g., hydrological or ecological linkage) with other sites not within the 15km radius was also considered.
+Each European Site was assessed to determine potential interactions with the proposed works (Table 6-1).
+Any connectivity (e.g., hydrological or ecological linkage) with other sites not within the 15km radius was also considered in this assessment.